keybase/book-content/00-getting_started/02-crypto-101.md

 {% set section_title = "Crypto 101" %}

-## Your Keybase account is super, super secure
+## Protect your identity and your data
-TL;DR: Accounts protected by a username and password are only somewhat secure.
-Your Keybase account is super secure because it uses public-key cryptography to protect both your account *and* the files and messages you share and receive.
+Your Keybase account is super secure because it uses public-key cryptography to protect both the files and messages you share and receive *and* your account itself.
+Protecting your account is important because it’s basically your identity.
+It confirms that you are actually *you* on the internet.

-{# Would be nice to format this differently than other text on this page #}

-Your Keybase account is way more secure than most other online accounts, thanks to strong cryptography.
 To help explain how your Keybase account is so secure, we’ll start with a closer look at how most other online accounts work.

 ### Passwords are only kinda secure
 ![](/img/kb-signup.png)